emrecanduran/Random-Forest-Classifier-Hyperparameters-Travel.com/README.md

 - `Passport`: The customer has a passport or not (0: No, 1: Yes).
 - `PitchSatisfactionScore`: Sales pitch satisfaction score.
 - `OwnCar`: Whether the customers own a car or not (0: No, 1: Yes).
-- `NumberOfChildrenVisiting`: Total number of children with age less than 5 planning to take the trip with the customer.
+- `NumberOfChildrenVisiting`: Total number of children age less than 5 planning to take the trip with the customer.
 - `Designation`: Designation of the customer in the current organization.
 - `MonthlyIncome`: Gross monthly income of the customer.

+# Model Building

+Random Forest Classifier is applied to predict 'ProdTaken' is 0 or 1.